DGollings/csi-upcloud/README.md

 Heavily inspired by Digital Ocean and Ceph CSI drivers

+This driver allows for persistent volumes on a Kubernetes cluster using transparantly mapped and attached MaxIOPS Upcloud volumes.
+Basically, wherever your pod(s) go, your associated volumes go.
+High available, high performance persistent applications or distributed  cloud native databases like Cockroachdb.

+Current minimum size at Upcloud is 10GB

 Alpha status software, works for me but not thoroughly tested yet.

 Basic usage: